K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 # Example ODBC Connection To DB2 On IBM i

-These are some example connection strings and directions to help people connect via ODBC to DB2 on IBM i.
+These are some example connection strings and directions to help people connect via PDO / ODBC to DB2 on IBM i.
 These examples include running a PHP application on a Linux / Windows server OR running PHP directly on IBM i.

+## What is PDO and ODBC?

+PDO (PHP Database Object) is an abstracted database connection developed for PHP.
+By using PDO you can write one generalized query that can 'run anywhere' once connected.

+ODBC is a standard database connection method developed to allow applications to connect the 'same way' to any database.

+By using PDO and ODBC to connect to DB2 on IBM i you can use generalized methods to develop your application.

 ## IBM Connection String Reference

 This is the collection of options to help you buid your ODBC string.

 [IBM ODBC Connection String Keywords](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzaik/connectkeywords.htm){:target="_blank" rel="noopener"}

 ## Connecting A PHP Application Running On IBM i To A DB2 Database Running On IBM i